Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Evaluation

+On Gemmini-generated accelerators, we evaluate the effectiveness of \sys{} on three distinct types of workloads: \begin{enumerate*}[label=\arabic*)] \item matrix multiplication (GEMM) derived from ResNet-50, \item convolution derived from ResNet-50, and \item robotics code used for model-predictive control. \end{enumerate*} We ensemble OpenAI's o3-mini and gpt-4o (via the OpenAI API Platform) for both phases, with temperature 1.0.
+Menu options are dropped out with 70\% probability.
+During the Implement phase of prompting, in cases where the optimization plan contains the string \texttt{``tiling''}, we provide an \textbf{ICL Example} example of code (from a different workload) before and after changing one tiling factor, as tiling is a key optimization that requires modifications across the program, making it challenging to implement.

-For GEMM and convolution, we use Exo Unoptimized, which contains statically pre-computed loops, addresses, and indices, as \sys{}'s starting point.
-This simplifies code generation and allows us to directly compare the effectiveness of \sys{} to hand-optimization (i.e., Exo Optimized code).
+For GEMM and convolution, we use unoptimized low-level code generated by Exo, which contains statically computed loops, addresses, and indices, as \sys{}'s starting point.
+This simplifies code generation and allows us to directly compare the effectiveness of \sys{} to hand-optimization.
+The target for these workloads is a Gemmini-generated accelerator with 16$\times$16 systolic array, 8-bit integer data type (accumulating in 32-bit), 256 KB scratchpad, and 64 KB accumulator, as used by \citet{exo}.

-The third workload type, robotics control code, is a multi-kernel application containing sequences of element-wise operations and matrix-vector multiplications.
-As this is not directly supported by Exo, we compare to an unoptimized software implementation ported to accelerator code by \citet{dong2024designspaceexplorationembedded}, and an extensively hand-optimized hardware FSM-based implementation written by an expert.
+The third workload type, fine-grained linear algebra, contains sequences of element-wise operations and matrix-vector multiplications from robotics control.
+As this is not directly supported by Exo, we compare to an unoptimized software implementation ported to accelerator code by \citet{dong2024designspaceexplorationembedded} (also used as the starting point for \sys{}), and an extensively hand-optimized hardware FSM-based implementation written by an expert.
+These are run on a 32-bit floating point accelerator with a 4$\times$4 systolic array, and the same scratchpad and accumulator sizes as above, as used by \citet{dong2024designspaceexplorationembedded}.

-\subsection{Matrix multiplication (GEMM)}
+\subsubsection{Matrix multiplication (GEMM)}

 We run \sys{} on a set of GEMM benchmarks selected by \citet{exo} from ResNet-50~\cite{resnet} for diversity in size and shape.
 We run search with beam size $B=6$, $N=6$ plans per element in the beam, $K=2$ code candidates per plan, and $T=15$ iterations.
-This takes around 5 hours to run.

-\Cref{fig:gemm} shows that \sys{} significantly outperforms even extensively hand-optimized code (Exo Opt) by a geomean of 1.4$\times$, Exo Unoptimized code (the starting point of \sys{}'s search) by 2.9$\times$, and Gemmini's software library by 5.6$\times$. \sys{} is consistent: its generated code always achieves at least 85\% of the hardware FSM's utilization (and 91\% on average).
+\Cref{fig:gemm} shows that \sys{} significantly outperforms even extensively hand-optimized code (Exo Opt) by a geomean of 1.4$\times$, Exo Unoptimized code (the starting point of \sys{}'s search) by 2.9$\times$, and Gemmini's software library by 5.6$\times$. \sys{} consistently achieves at least 85\% of the hardware FSM's utilization (91\% on average).